Differences Between GRE And GMAT

 GRE vs GMAT:

-In order for you to understand more about GRE vs GMAT, you should ensure that you have read all the relevant information on the official websites of both the tests.
-To read about the GRE test visit http://www.ets.org/gre and to find information about the GMAT test visit http://www.gmac.com/gmac/thegmat/.
+In order to understand more about GRE and GMAT, you should ensure that you have read all the relevant information on the official websites of both the tests.
+To read about the GRE visit the following website: http://www.ets.org/gre and to find information about the GMAT visit the following website: http://www.gmac.com/gmac/thegmat/.
 Reading about essential information will help you clear all major doubts that you may have with regards to the test.

 1. Intended Applicants:

 GMAT is specifically for students who want to pursue business courses.
 GRE, with the latest revision to it, may appeal to a larger number of students including those who are applying for general courses, but wish to keep the option for a business course open.
 However, students determined to get into a business school may not even consider the GRE test.

 2. Cost of the Tests: